lob/hapi-rate-limiter/README.md

 #### Options
 All options `(defaultRate, requestAPIKey, redisClient, overLimitError)` are required for the plugin to work properly.
 ##### `defaultRate`
+Function that accepts a `Request` object and returns:
 ```
 {
   limit: # of max requests allows within window